 Fat Daddy’s other main organizers included:

 * Vinny Frazzini (Younger)

-“The place was packed on weekends,” states Joe.
+“The place was packed on weekends,” explained Joe.
 “It was a great nightclub atmosphere.”
 He shared his memories of this unique local club in an April 3, 2019 phone interview.

 Joe describes this psychedelic disco-esque establishment as “successful,” and speaks fondly of the way everyone involved pulled together to help make Fat Daddy’s the trendy place to be seen.

-Local resident William Gruelich chipped in and laid carpeting, someone else donated a large wooden bar, and local businessman Raymond Tubbs also pitched in.
+Local resident William Gruelich chipped in and laid carpeting, someone else donated a large wooden bar, and local businessman Raymond Tubbs also added touches to the club’s decor.
 “It was something everybody wanted to do.
 A collaborative effort.”
 Joe added that he cut, created and hung decorative “icicles” from the ceiling, among a myriad of other tasks.

-Marge Frazzini, (the author’s mom and wife of Joe, the author’s dad), was a patron of this dazzling and different nightclub.
+Marge Frazzini, (the author’s mom and wife of Joe), was a patron of this dazzling and different nightclub.
 She describes her time spent there as “fun and memorable.”
 Both Joe and Marge agree that Fat Daddy’s Plastic Palace was the happening place to be back in its heyday.